Yariv Levin

-Yariv Gideon Levin (יריב גדעון לוין; born 22 June 1969) is an Israeli lawyer and politician who serves as Deputy Prime Minister, Minister of Justice, Minister of Interior and Minister of Religious Services.
+Yariv Gideon Levin (יריב גדעון לוין; born 22 June 1969) is an Israeli lawyer and politician who serves as Deputy Prime Minister, and Minister of Justice.
 He served as Speaker of the Knesset in December 2022, previously serving in that role from 2020 to 2021.
 He currently serves as a member of Knesset for Likud, and previously held the posts of Minister of Internal Security, Minister of Tourism, and Minister of Aliyah and Integration.

 Levin has advocated reforms to Israel's judicial branch, most notably the 2023 Israeli judicial reform.
 Levin has refused to acknowledge Supreme Court President Yitzhak Amit since his appointment in 2025, in what has been branded a constitutional crisis.

 Biography

 Levin was born in Jerusalem to Gail and Aryeh Levin, an Israel Prize laureate for linguistics.
 His mother's uncle, Eliyahu Lankin, was commander of the Altalena ship and a member of the first Knesset, representing Herut, whilst Menachem Begin was the Sandek at Levin's circumcision ceremony.

 Levin studied at Boyar High School in Jerusalem.
 During his national service, he joined the IDF Intelligence Corps as an Arabic translator, and later served as commander of an Arabic translation course.
 In 1995 he published a dictionary of economic terms translated between Arabic, English and Hebrew.

 Levin gained an LLB from the Hebrew University, and worked as a lawyer in the field of civil-commercial law.
 He married Yifat, daughter of former Knesset Member Ya'akov Shamai.
 They have three children and live in Modi'in.